 At St John’s, we teach the children about e-safety through their computing lessons.
 This begins with basic skills such as remembering to ask an adult before using the internet in Year 1 and, by Year 6, the children are taught the difference between on-line friends and in-person friends and the kind of chat that is safe to have.
-Mrs Brooks-Sutton is the teacher responsible for online safety in school.
+Mr Haynes is the teacher responsible for online safety in school.

 Information to help keep your child safe online can be found on several websites.
 The following we have found to be particularly useful: